 Those home health aides who seek national or state certification may be required to complete continuing education courses to maintain certification, although criteria vary by state and employer.
-Due to the lack of advancement opportunities in the field, some home health aides may choose to complete additional certificate programs to become a certified nursing assistant (CAN) or an associate's or bachelor's degree in nursing.
+Due to the lack of advancement opportunities in the field, some HHAs choose to complete additional certificate programs to become a certified nursing assistant (CNA) or earn an associate's or bachelor's degree and become a registered nurse.

 Related to Online Home Health Aide Certification Information